neuropsychology/neuropsychology.R/README.md

-# neuropsychology.R
+# neuropsychology
-A Toolbox for Psychologists, Neuropsychologists and Neuroscientists
+An R Toolbox for Psychologists, Neuropsychologists and Neuroscientists

 ## Installation